araujo0608/node-js/#006 - ROUTES/README.md

 <br>

 And there is no point in randomly accessing any route, it must be a route known by the application.
-In other words, there is no point in "creating" new non-existent routes because the back-end will return an error, probably with code 404.
+In other words, there is no point in "creating" new non-existent routes because the back-send will return an error, probably with code 404.
 Like this:

 ![error](google-noroute.png);